 How Is POLST Used in Advance Care Planning?

-POLST Forms provide specific medical orders for patients with serious illness or frailty for whom their health care professional would not be surprised if they died within a year.
-POLST Forms should only be completed after the health care professional has talked with the patient about:
+POLST forms provide specific medical orders for patients with serious illness or frailty for whom their health care professional would not be surprised if they died within the next year or two.
+POLST forms should only be completed after the health care professional has talked with the patient about:

 patient’s diagnosis and prognosis